And so it begins: Stellar Folk preparation guideline.

 Practice lowering expectations as much as possible before a journey.
 The more we expect to get something from the experience, the more disappointed we will be.
 When we expect little, we allow ourselves to be grateful for whatever shows up.
 The medicine will reveal that holding onto expectations is the cause of unhappiness.
 Disillusionment is part of the journey, and a teaching in itself.

-For us personally, one of the most beautiful and valuable lessons the medicine has taught us is to not resist anything, including discomfort – just like we’ve touched on in the somatic exercise from before, simply noticing and being with sensations and emotions, however unpleasant they might be, will make your journey (and life) go more smoothly.
-When we ingest the medicine, all our usual coping mechanisms are stripped away and we are shown the pain, shame or fear we have been distracting ourselves from for years, sometimes most of our lives.
+For us personally, one of the most beautiful and valuable lessons the medicine has taught us is to not resist anything, including discomfort โ just like weโve touched on in the somatic exercise from before, simply noticing and being with sensations and emotions, however unpleasant they might be, will make your journey (and life) go more smoothly.
+When we ingest the medicine, all our usual coping mechanisms are stripped away, sometimes after intensifying first, and we are shown the pain, shame, anger or fear we have been distracting ourselves from for years, sometimes most of our lives.

-From our own experience we can say that there are no bad trips due to how transformational the journey can be after the experience is integrated.
+From our own experience we can say that there are no bad trips due to how transformational the journey can be after the experience has been well integrated.

-Everything in the journey passes; everything comes and goes, like everything in life.
 There is nothing we can truly hold unto, the bad or the good.
-The very act of holding onto something – a beautiful sunset, a delicious taste, an intimate moment with a lover, our very existence as the body/mind we call self – is what causes suffering: it goes against nature.
+The very act of holding onto something โ a beautiful sunset, a delicious taste, an intimate moment with a lover, our very existence as the body/mind we call self โ is what causes suffering: it goes against nature.
 After night, comes day; after rain, comes shine; after life comes death.
 When we fully embody this truth, we start seeing every single moment as a unique, fleeting gift.
 We can begin to identify with the deep ocean of awareness in stead of the ever changing waves at the surface.

 Podcast episode suggestions:

-• Optional: a personal object to place on the altar
+Optional: a personal object or photo to place on the altar (this can also be a photo of you as a child)

 In the days, weeks, months, sometimes even years after your journey, insights will continue to emerge.
 Following a journey, make time every day to reflect on your experience, and cultivate practices that support a healthy integration.